jamesdbrock/monadic-parsers-at-input-boundary/README.md

 expecting a ‘B’ character at position 2.

 ### (slide)

+Let’s parse something a little bit harder.
+How about an email address?
+Here is the complete Internet
+Engineering Task Force specification for the format of an email address.
+Okay, that’s a little bit hard.
+It’s not quite as simple as we might have expected, but it’s not too bad.

+Let’t think about what it says.
+The forward slashes mean “alternative” which means either/or.
+The square brackets mean that something is optional.

+First it says that an address is either a mailbox or a group.

+Then it says that a mailbox is either a name-addr or an addr-spec.

+Then it says that a name-addr is an optional display-name followed by an angle-addr.

+Then it says that an angle-addr is an optional Comment Folding White Space followed by a left-angle-bracket character followed by an addr-spec followed by a right-angle-bracket character followed by an optional Comment Folding White Space.
+Or, alternately, it can be an obs-angle-addr.

+And it goes on like this.

+Can we write a monadic parser to parse an email address?

+### (slide)

+Here is a monadic parser for parsing IETF email addresses, written by Fraser Tweedale and published in the Haskell library __purebred-email__.

+That looks a lot like the IETF specification.
+Let's compare them line by line.

+### (slide)

 Here is another example of a pattern expressed with a regular expression.
-The author of this regular expression claims that it will be correct for 99.99% of RFC 5322 email addresses.
+The author of this regular expression claims that it quote “99.99% works” for parsing RFC 5322 email addresses.

 He may be right about that, but how can we tell?

-A monadic parser would be a much longer program, but it would be possible to read that program to determine if it is correct.
+The monadic parser is a longer program, but it is possible to inspect the program and understand how it works.